tomohisa/dcb-events.github.io/docs/glossary.md

 ## Event Sourcing

-Pattern where changes are stored as a sequence of [events](#event) rather than overwriting the current state
+Pattern where changes are stored as a sequence of [Events](#event) rather than overwriting the current state

 !!! info